dragkousis92/custom-grid/README.md

 </div>
 ```
 # To use the demo
-Clone the repo
+Clone the repo.
-Install gulp from package.json to compile the sass
+Install gulp from package.json to compile the sass.
 Resize the window

 License